manuelhuber/manuel-huber.de/_posts/2017-09-23-modify-prefab-via-scriptableobjects.md

 tags:
   - Unity
 ---
-Today I spent a good amount of time on something that won&#8217;t improve game play.
-But it gave me a good feeling because I love the moment when you find a neat solution for a problem that&#8217;s been bugging you.
+Today I spent a good amount of time on something that won't improve game play.
+But it gave me a good feeling because I love the moment when you find a neat solution for a problem that's been bugging you.

 The problem:

 I have multiple hero classes with different health / speed / etc but they all share a lot of components like NavMeshAgents.
 Same same but different.
 I want to manage that common ground they share as well as their individuality.
 I wanted:

   * To edit everything in the unity inspector.
-I didn&#8217;t want to open my IDE to make (minor) changes
+I didn't want to open my IDE to make (minor) changes
   * To be able to make changes that affect every hero
   * To be able to make changes that affect only a single hero
   * No duplicate code or settings!
 Never write anything twice and never have to change something in 2 locations